gaperez64/gaperez64.github.io/index.markdown

 layout: page
 ---

 You have reached my personal website!
-Unfortunately, my work-life balance is not great, so the information you will find here is mostly about my (academic) work as a [tenure-track assistant professor at the University of Antwerp](https://www.uantwerpen.be/en/staff/guillermoalberto-perez/).
+The information you will find here is mostly about my (academic) work as a [tenure-track assistant professor at the University of Antwerp](https://www.uantwerpen.be/en/staff/guillermoalberto-perez/).

 ## Interests